kn0w0n3/Barcodes-of-Life/README.md

 ## View Map
 View current location on the map as well as the collection site of each entry in the database.
 ![DigitalDNA_Maps_GUI_12-2-2023](https://user-images.githubusercontent.com/22214754/210270673-2a928797-10b2-4d16-9da1-f2c5fa7c1de6.gif)

-The goal of this project is to provide an interface that will allow users to store the required information about a specimen and retrieve it later for further processing, analysis, and submission to the BOLD database.

 # Submissions to BOLD
 Instructions for making submissions to the BOLD system can be found at the following link: